shinvt/beautiful-jekyll/aboutme.md

 title: About me
 subtitle: No Pain No Gain
 ---
+Hello there !!!
 My name is Hiep.
-I like food, technology and book.
+I like soccer, technology and book.

 What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just talk to me.
-We will find out along as we go.
+To be honest, I'm having some trouble remembering right now, so why don't we slowly share with each other as we go along.

+This is where I'm sharing about my stories, my knowledge and my viewpoints of life.
+If you have any sympathy between us, please do me favor just smile and give me your opinions too.

+Leave me better than before you met me :)